-You can either ignore your partner as said before or you can simply play your own little game and kill him with kindness.
+You can either ignore your partner as said before or you can simply play your own little game and kill them with kindness.

 When our partner disrespects us, we tend to play along and try to pay them back but don’t do that.

-Just turn the other cheek at times and if he can’t see how wrong his actions are then he is simply not the one for you.
+Just turn the other cheek at times and if they can’t see how wrong their actions are then they are simply not the one for you.

 Many times when our partner disrespects us it is because we give them the opportunity.

-I know that it might sound crazy but how many times have you had sex without truly wanting it?
+I know that it might sound crazy but how many times have you done something without truly wanting it?